aaronjridley/GITM/README.md

 Then look at the png file that is created.
 You can use a -h to see how to run this code.

+11b.
 A more advanced plotter is available through aetherpy.
 This is a bit more complicated, since you need to install aetherpy.
 If you don't use python much, this is harder.
 Here is how to do this:

 cd <directory where you started from>

 git clone https://github.com/AetherModel/aetherpy

 ls

-# you should see 2 directories: GITM and aetherpy
+(you should see 2 directories: GITM and aetherpy)

 cd aetherpy

 git checkout develop

-# install the aetherpy libraries:
+(install the aetherpy libraries)

 python setup.py develop --user

-# test it out:
+11c.
+Test out the new plotter:

 cd <directory where you started from>

 cd GITM/run/UA/data

 ../../../srcPython/run_plot_model_results.py -var=34 -alt=300 3DALL_t021221_000500.bin

-# look at the beautiful plot.
+(look at the beautiful plot)

 ## Contributing: